 BOTS provides funding for several health care centers and departments to purchase child passenger safety seats for families who cannot afford them.
 This program’s goal is have all child passengers in the correct car seat.
 Having a child in the proper car seat seriously reduces the likelihood that the child will be injured or killed in the event of a crash.

 If your agency is interested in receiving funding for the purchase of car seats, please contact Timothy Dies at

-The Bureau of Transportation Safety (BOTS) administers federally funded overtime traffic safety grants to local law enforcement agencies each year.
+BOTS administers federally funded overtime traffic safety grants to local law enforcement agencies each year.
 The overtime grants are awarded to agencies through data driven targeting processes.
-The targeting process reviews crash data from the previous year to determine what areas have a traffic safety problem.
-The process is used to determine traffic safety concerns such as alcohol use, speed and lack of seat belt use.
-BOTS Regional Program Managers will contact law enforcement agencies if they are targeted for a specific grant.
+The targeting process reviews crash data from the previous year to determine what areas have a traffic safety problem with issues like alcohol use, speed and lack of seat belt use.
+Regional Program Managers will contact law enforcement agencies if they are targeted for a specific grant.

-BOTS also provides grants to agencies that are not targeted but are part of a task force in their area.
+The bureau also provides grants to agencies that are not targeted but are part of a task force in their area.
 A task force is a group of law enforcement agencies working together to plan high visibility enforcement in their communities.
-Task forces can operate in their individual communities but all on the same day and time or they can concentrate one agency’s community on each of their deployments.
+Task forces can operate in their individual communities but all on the same day and time, or they can concentrate one agency’s community on each of their deployments.
 Please contact your Regional Program Manager if you are interested in joining a Task Force.

 Regional Program Manager Map

 Grants are managed through the Wise-Grants system:

 If your agency is interested in applying for funding or grants, you are encouraged to contact the office or the Grants Management Supervisor.
 Applications and proposals are requested no later than March 1 for consideration in the Wisconsin Annual Grant Application on August 1.
 Awardees will be notified on or before October 1 of Federal Fiscal Year.

 Who is eligible to apply?